The Brandt-Daroff exercises are a series of movements that can help with certain types of vertigo.

 - Lie down onto your left side, turning your head to look up as you do so.
 Try to do both of these movements within 1 or 2 seconds.
 Keep your head looking up at a 45-degree angle for about 30 seconds.

 - Repeat these steps on your right side.

 - Do this four more times, for a total of five repetitions on each side.

 - Sit up.
 You may feel dizzy or light-headed, which is normal.
 Wait for it to pass before you stand up.

 You can also follow the moves in the video below:

 Try to do one set of the Brandt-Daroff exercises in the morning, afternoon, and evening.
 Each set, with its five repetitions, should take about 10 minutes.
 To get results, try to do this for 14 days after having an episode of vertigo.

-If your doctor’s done Epley or Semont maneuvers on you, wait at least two days before trying the Brandt-Daroff exercises.
+If your doctor’s done Epley or Semont maneuvers on you, wait at least 2 days before trying the Brandt-Daroff exercises.

 Many people find the Brandt-Daroff exercises much easier to perform at home than other similar exercises.
 They’re also safer for people with spine or back injuries in most cases.

 The Epley and Semont maneuvers are slightly more effective than the Brandt-Daroff exercises for some people.
 They also usually take less time.